kamu-data/kamu-docs/cli/about.md

 ```

 * Watch [introductory videos](https://www.youtube.com/watch?v=oUTiWW6W78A&list=PLV91cS45lwVG20Hicztbv7hsjN6x69MJk) to see `kamu` in action
-* Follow the ["Getting Started"](/get-started) guide through an online demo and installation instructions.
+* Follow the ["First Steps"](/start/first-steps) guide through an online demo and installation instructions.

 ## How it Works